Graham Reid | | 5 min read

 Recorded in LA, it possesses the extroverted quality of that city yet has the buttoned-down intensity of its German origins.

-Almost three decades on it is still a remarkable collection of clever, lapel-grabbing songs -- and the repackaged Deluxe Edition just doubles the pleasure by adding the demo of Bad Girls, and an extra disc of relevant 12-inch single versions of album tracks, the eight-minute extended mixes of I Feel Love and Last Dance, the full 17-minute MacArthur Park Suite and more.
+Almost four decades on it is still a remarkable collection of clever, lapel-grabbing songs -- and the repackaged Deluxe Edition just doubles the pleasure by adding the demo of Bad Girls, and an extra disc of relevant 12-inch single versions of album tracks, the eight-minute extended mixes of I Feel Love and Last Dance, the full 17-minute MacArthur Park Suite and more.

 Unfortunately Bad Girls was Donna Summer's last big flash.